lipp/lua-jet/website/contents/examples/fetch_complex.md

 ---
-title: Fetch with filter
+title: Advanced Fetch
 story: Fetches all people, who play guitar in their freetime.
+The filter system is inspired by common REST-APIs
 ---

 ```json